sharetribe/flex-docs/src/docs/howto-messaging/set-up-outgoing-email-settings/index.md

 ## Summary

-In this article, we went through the setup to configure a custom email address for your live marketplace.
+In this article, we went through the setup to configure a custom email address for your Live marketplace.
 It is important to get all the steps done and validated to ensure that emails are working reliably.

 If you have any questions or need a more advanced setup, you can